WP-API/WP-API/docs/guides/getting-started.md

 --------------------------
 Just as we can use a GET request to get a post, we can use PUT to edit a post.
 The easiest way to do this is to send a JSON body back to the server with just the fields you want to change.
+[Authentication][auth] is **required** to edit posts.
 For example, to edit the title and the modification date:

 ```json
 {